≡ Menu

 But remember…

-At his “core”, the Puli is an outdoor dog, better suited to the countryside or large estates, but he hates being left outside the house all by himself, in the lawn or backyard.
+This dog gets bored quickly, and when he gets bored, he can resort to destructive activities.
+That is why you should make sure he gets enough playtime and exercise.
+Daily walks are a must.
+And that at his “core,” the Puli is an outdoor dog, better suited to the countryside or large estates, but he hates being left outside the house alone, in the lawn or backyard.
 He has to stay inside the house with his human family, who he loves so much.
 He deserves that!

-Pulis are among the healthiest dog breeds out there with a very good life expectancy of 12 to 16 years.
-But like all purebred breeds, they are prone to certain health issues.
-You should be aware of these problems if you want to this dog home.
+Pulis are among the healthiest dog breeds, with a life expectancy of 12 to 16 years.
+But like all purebred breeds, they are prone to specific health issues.
+Please know these problems if you want to take this dog home.
 The Puli may suffer from…

 No, probably not.
 But until you fully understand what these policies “will” and “won’t” cover and how much these pet insurance policies cost, how will you know if one might be right for you?